 PET (polytheylene terephthalate) is a clear, strong, lightweight plastic of the polyester family that is extremely versatile and easily recyclable.
 Because it is inert, it is an excellent choice for food and beverage and pharmaceutical containers.

-There are two main molding methods used in the production of PET containers: 1-step and 2-step.
+There are two main molding methods used in the production of PET containers: 1-step (ISBM) and 2-step (RSBM).
 The 2-step method requires two separate machines, one that injects material into a form and a second that uses stretch blow molding to achieve the final shape.
 PET is a material commonly used in 1-step fabrication, a method that requires only one machine to take the initial material from raw form to its final shape.
 There are two common platforms for the 1-step method, a triangular system (figure 1) or a square system (figure 2).
 The 1-step method is particularly beneficial in producing unique shapes and also delivers savings in floor space and production time.

 Integrating leak inspection into your production line can deliver even greater gains.
 In-line leak testing can help identify production problems earlier, preventing waste and saving time and money.
 And because every container is tested, in-line inspection protects you from random quality issues, helping you achieve a higher assurance of quality for every container you produce.